masterapps-au/encrypted_s3_backup/README.md

 `ignore_regex` - Optional.
 A list of regular expressions that can be used to ignore files or folders on the source storage.

 `lzma_level` - Optional.
 Compression level for LZMA when compressing files <=10MB.
 Default 6.
 1 is fastest, 9 is slowest.

 `gzip_level` - Optional.
 Compression level for GZIP when compressing files >10MB.
 Default 6.
 1 is fastest, 9 is slowest.

 `compress` - Optional.
 Enable or disable compression.
 Default true.

 `encrypt` - Optional.
 Enable or disable encryption.
 Default true.

+'encryption_type` - Optional. `aes` for AES-256-GCM with PBKDF2 100,000 iteration KDF.
+`cha` for XChaCha20-Poly1305 with Argon2id KDF.

 ## License